psnaz/bilingual-mama/README.md

 ### CRUD Functionality

-Full CRUD funtionality is available to the admin/ blogger/ site owner to be able to draft, save, publish, update and delete posts.
+Full CRUD funtionality is available to the user to be able to submit, update and delete comments and like blog posts.

 ### Query form
 Submitted contact form information is available to the admin/blogger in the admin panel under Queries.